 SIGNIFICANCE: This chart is looking at the most recent quarter's rate of client injuries per facility and adjusting that metric for the size (in patient days) of the facility.
-Second quarter fo FY2016 shows a higher injury rate for the children's facility.
+Third quarter for FY2016 again shows a higher injury rate for the children's facility.
 Perhaps somewhat counterintuitively, the rate of injuries is often low at our highest security facility.
-This quarter continues the now familiar pattern with Fulton State Hospital showing much higher rate than all other adult facilities.
 In order the facilities are: Fulton, Hawthorn, St Louis MPC, Northwest, Southeast, St Louis Psych, Center for Behavioral Medicine.